1. Be amazed by the world’s best wildlife photography

 How much?
 FREE to walk the street, but some sites have admission fee

 The Stand is an Edinburgh institution.
-It has various stand-up, sketches and touring shows throughout the week, but every Sunday afternoon it holds a free improv show called Whose Lunch Is It Anyway?
+It has various stand-up, sketches and touring shows throughout the week, but every Sunday afternoon it holds a free improv session called Stu and Garry's Free Improv Show.

-Hosted by The Stand’s resident comedy duo Stu and Garry, it’s a great laugh.
+Hosted by The Stand’s resident comedy duo, it’s a great laugh.
 And there’s grub if you want a bite to eat while the mirth and mayhem ensue.

 Where is it?
 5 York Place, EH1 3EB